We are thrilled to welcome you to the Museum for Art in Wood! Access to our exhibitions and permanent collection is free of charge to all visitors.

 FLOE: A CLIMATE OF RISK | THE FICTIONAL ARCHAEOLOGY OF STEPHEN TALASNIK BY PHILADELPHIA NATIVE STEPHEN TALASNIK

-The world-renowned sculptor’s latest exhibition centers around a fictional narrative of an alternate Philadelphia that was buried by a natural disaster brought about by climate change
+The world-renowned sculptor’s latest exhibition centers around a fictional narrative of a shipwreck carried to Philadelphia by the effects of climate change

 Photos: HERE